Agents send contracts. People sign.

 What AgentContract does.

-Approved packets in.
-Signed records out.
+Approved templates in.
+Signed PDFs out.

-Specific Marketplace Privacy Acknowledgement
+Acme Marketplace Privacy Acknowledgement

 Give your agent a send command.